Skip to footer content

 using Accusoft.BarcodeXpressSdk;

-// Step 2: Runtime license (for production — minimum 5 purchased)
+// Step 2: OEM/runtime license (for production — minimum 5 purchased).

 Imports Accusoft.BarcodeXpressSdk

-' Step 2: Runtime license (for production — minimum 5 purchased)
+' Step 2: OEM/runtime license (for production — minimum 5 purchased).

-In code review, this pattern produces a predictable question: "Why are we calling UnlockRuntime with two different keys?"
+In code review, this pattern produces a predictable question: "Why do we have two separate license activations?"
 The answer — that Accusoft treats SDK licensing and deployment licensing as separate products with separate billing — is not always obvious from the API itself.
 Teams maintaining this code six months after initial setup often need to trace back to documentation to understand which key is which.

 {